monetate/monte-carlo-simulator/README.md

 Although technically not a direct comparison, we can compare our computed p-value of 11% to our simulated 10% result, which ain't bad. :ok_hand:

+## Installation

+#### Downloading a Release

+# TODO: Update this after we create release

-## Building
+#### Building From Source

-*Currently, the simulator will only build on a machine with a CPU with Intel's SSE2 instructions and C compiler which supports these features.*
+*Currently, the simulator will only build on a machine with a CPU with Intel's SSE2 instructions and a C compiler which supports these features.*

 It's known to work on: